octavore/delta/README.md

 # Delta

 Delta is both a Go library and a command-line utility for text diffs.
+Diffs can be displayed in the command-line, or in the browser using the `--open` flag.

 ## Installation